Water Consumption Charges Relief

 If the Water Meter Leakage Test indicates that there is a water leak on the property, the owner/resident should engage a licensed plumber to locate and repair the leak.

-If a water leak on not repaired promptly, the property owner may incur excessive water consumption charges.
+If a water leak on the property is not repaired promptly, the property owner may incur excessive water consumption charges and eligibility for relief rejected.

-Please refer to the Standard Plumbing and Drainage Regulation 2003 for information regarding 'Notifiable Work' and 'Schedule 4 Unregulated Work' on the Water Meter Leakage Test page.
+Please refer to the Plumbing and Drainage Regulation 2019 for information regarding 'Notifiable Work' and 'Schedule 3 Unregulated Work' on the Water Meter Leakage Test page.

 Eligibility for Relief from Water Consumption Charges

-If the licensed plumber confirms that the water loss was, in the plumber's opinion, due to an unapparent plumbing failure (undetectable water leak), you may be eligible for relief as per Council's Relief from Water Consumption Charges Policy (PDF 69.4KB)
+If the licensed plumber confirms that the water loss was, in the plumber's opinion, due to an unapparent plumbing failure (undetectable water leak), you may be eligible for relief as per Council's Rate Concession Policy (PDF 140.7KB).

 Note: An unapparent plumbing failure (undetectable water leak) is described as 'The structural failure of a water supply pipe, the water loss resulting from which is not readily evident upon any exposed surface'.
 Examples of an unapparent plumbing failure include a cracked water supply pipe located underneath a driveway, concrete slab or inside a wall, etc and only becomes evident based on an increased water consumption notice or through regular monitoring of the water meter.